-The variation of the conditions of the permit and the date[s] on which they are to take effect are specified in [Schedule 1] to this notice.
-[A consolidated permit as varied by this notice fand by variation notices ref is set out in Schedule 21.1
+The variation of the conditions of the permit and the date [s] on which they are to take effect are specified in [Schedule 1] to this notice.
+A consolidated permit as varied by this notice is set out in Schedule 2.